telerik/kendo-ui-core/docs/intro/widget-basics/wrapper-element.md

 # Widget DOM Elements

-Each Kendo UI widget instance keeps references to two elements&mdash;`element` and `wrapper`.
-The hybrid Kendo UI widgets have an `element` reference only.
+Each Kendo UI widget instance keeps references to the `element` and `wrapper` elements.

+The Kendo UI Hybrid widgets have an `element` reference only.

 ## References

+The `element` is the element from which the widget is initialized while the `wrapper` is the outermost element, which is a part of the widget.

 ### Element

-The `element` is the element from which the widget is initialized.
-Depending on the widget, it may be visible&mdash;as in the AutoComplete, Calendar, DatePicker and other&mdash;or hidden&mdash;as in the DropDownList and Upload.
+Depending on the widget, `element` might be visible&mdash;as in the AutoComplete, Calendar, DatePicker, or hidden&mdash;as in the DropDownList and Upload.
 A reference to this element is also returned by the initialization statement.

-For more information, see the [`element`](/api/javascript/ui/widget#fields-element) section in the [widget API](/api/javascript/ui/widget).
+For more information, refer to the [`element`](/api/javascript/ui/widget#fields-element) configuration in the [widget API](/api/javascript/ui/widget).

 ### Wrapper

-The `wrapper` is the outermost element, which is a part of the widget.
-Depending on the widget and the exact scenario, the wrapper and the element might match.
+Depending on the widget and the exact scenario, the `wrapper` and the `element` might match.
 For example, if the Grid is initialized from a `<div>`, the two references match.
-But if the Grid is initialized from a `<table>`, then `element` points to the `<table>`, while `wrapper` points to the wrapper `<div>`.
+But if the Grid is initialized from a `<table>`, then `element` points to `<table>`, while `wrapper` points to `<div>`.

-For more information, see the [`wrapper`](/api/javascript/ui/widget#fields-wrapper) section in the [widget API](/api/javascript/ui/widget).
+For more information, refer to the [`wrapper`](/api/javascript/ui/widget#fields-wrapper) configuration in the [widget API](/api/javascript/ui/widget).

-The example below demonstrates how to use the `element` and `wrapper` references.
+The following example demonstrates how to use the `element` and `wrapper` references.

 ###### Example